 - 5 cloves garlic peeled, whole (note 1)

-- 1 tbsp shaoxing wine substitute: dry sherry
+- 1 tablespoon shaoxing wine substitute: dry sherry

-- 1 tbsp brown sugar substitute: white sugar (note 3)
+- 1 tablespoon brown sugar substitute: white sugar (note 3)

 - 1 spring onion/scallion finely sliced